El-Petito-Jeano/botmobile/README.md

 watta bot !

-just a skeletton in ruby, made by a dummy programmer to learn.
+just a skeleton in ruby, made by a dummy programmer to learn.